 CED funds a variety of projects, including:

-CED awards funds to: Private, non-profit organizations that are community development corporations (CDCs) including faith-based organizations, and Tribal and Alaskan Native organizations.
-CDCs must be governed by a tripartite board of directors that consists of residents of the community served, and local business and civic leaders.
+CED awards funds to private, non-profit organizations that are community development corporations (CDCs), including faith-based organizations, and Tribal and Alaskan Native organizations.
+CDCs must be governed by a three-party board of directors that includes residents of the community served, and local business and civic leaders.
 CDCs must have as their principle purpose planning, developing or managing low-income housing or community development projects.

 CED programs also provide technical and financial assistance for economic development activities.

 Learn more about CED on our Resource and Research pages.

 U.S. Department of Health and Human Services

 Office of Community Services